Akshaykumarcp/ML-miscellaneous/evaluation metrics.md

 - Error = True Value – Predicted Value
 - Absolute Error = Abs ( True Value – Predicted Value )
-- mean absolute error (MAE) =  It’s just mean of all absolute errors
+- mean absolute error (MAE)
+    - It’s just mean of all absolute errors
+    - The absolute error is the difference between the predicted values and the actual values.
+    - Thus, the mean absolute error is the average of the absolute error
     ```
     import numpy as np
     def mean_absolute_error(y_true, y_pred):